MacsiDigital/laravel-api-client/README.md

 ### Resources

 These are generally gesources that are returned as relationships of other models but do not interact with the API directly.
-To create one of these extend the MacsiDigital/API/Support/Resource.
+To create one extend the MacsiDigital/API/Support/Resource.

-THis should only be used on models that are returned as a sub array of a called model.
+This should only be used on models that are returned as a sub array of a called model.

-### ApiResources
+### API Resources

 These are models that will interact directly with an API, or indirectly through a parent model.
-To create one of these extend the MacsiDigital/API/Support/APIResource.
+To create one extend the MacsiDigital/API/Support/APIResource.

 If you want to roll your own then you need to ensure you add the MacsiDigital\API\Traits\InteractsWithAPI trait.
 Also follow how our Support API resource works.

-In these models we also variosu info we store, like primary key and api endpoints, these are the available attributes
+In these models we also house many variables, like primary key and api endpoints, these are the available attributes

 ```php
 	// These will map to RESTful requests